tayyabaakh/PRODIGY_WD_03/README.md

 # Tic Tac Toe Game
 ## Project Overview:

-During my internship at Prodigy InfoTech, I developed a Tic Tac Toe game—a fantastic project to dive into JavaScript and strengthen core coding skills.
+Tic Tac Toe game—a fantastic project to dive into JavaScript and strengthen core coding skills.
 This interactive game features real-time winner detection, alerts for a draw match, and a smooth user interface.

 ## Key Features: